scailable/sclblpy/README.md

 # sclblpy
-> Last edited 26-02-2020; McK.
+> Last edited 06-03-2020; McK.
-> Effectively all functionality implemented **BUT** for the actual upload.
+> All functionality implemented and passing all tests.
+However, more functional tests neccessary.

 ## Todo

-1. Discuss architecture w.
-Robin
-2. Integrate toolchain.
+Test, test, and retest....

 ## Info